geoglows/training.geoglows.org/docs/data-catalog.md

 # Using AWS Buckets

-The **GEOGLOWS Hydrological Model Version 2** allows users to download global streamflow data directly from AWS.
+RFS allows users to download global streamflow data directly from AWS.
 This provides access to both retrospective simulation data and 15-day streamflow forecasts.
 These datasets are hosted in S3 buckets, optimized for time series analysis and bulk downloads.

 Users can easily access and analyze these data using **Python** and **Jupyter notebooks**, with detailed tutorials available.